YouTubers vs. TikTokers

-YouTubers vs. TikTokers, billed as Battle of the Platforms was a amateur boxing event which featured YouTubers and TikTokers.
+YouTubers vs. TikTokers, billed as Battle of the Platforms, was an exhibition boxing event which featured YouTubers and TikTokers.
 The main event was between American YouTuber Austin McBroom and American TikToker Bryce Hall.
-The undercard included a exhibition bout between YouTuber AnEsonGib and TikToker Tayler Holder.
-It was held on June 12, 2021 at Hard Rock Stadium in Miami Gardens, Florida.
+The co-main event was between YouTuber AnEsonGib and TikToker Tayler Holder.
+It was held on June 12, 2021, at Hard Rock Stadium in Miami Gardens, Florida.

-In the main event, Austin McBroom defeated Bryce Hall in three rounds with a technical knockout.
-In the penultimate event, AnEsonGib defeated Tayler Holder in a unanimous decision.
-Overall, Team YouTube defeated Team TikTok 6-1.
+In the main event, Austin McBroom defeated Bryce Hall via technical knockout in the third round.
+In the co-main event, AnEsonGib defeated Tayler Holder via unanimous decision.
+Overall, Team YouTube defeated Team TikTok 6–1.

 The event was promoted as the Battle of the Platforms by Social Gloves.
 The first two undercard matches were broadcast free of charge on social-media sites, and the pay-per-view was broadcast on LiveXLive.

-Sports journalist Emily Austin was the correspondent for the Battle of the Platforms hosted by LiveXLive media.
+The event sold 135,000 PPV buys, but was a commercial failure because it cost $20 million to produce but only generated between $6.5 million to $10 million in revenue.

 Background

 McBroom feuded on Twitter with TikToker Bryce Hall in early March 2021, and a match was booked between them.
 On March 18, LiveXLive announced a full card of YouTubers vs. TikTokers in which YouTuber Tanner Fox was scheduled to face Nick Austin and YouTuber FaZe Jarvis was scheduled to face TikToker Micheal Le.
-The third fight was between YouTuber and rapper DDG and TikToker Nate Wyatt.
-In the third fight, TikToker Tayler Holder was scheduled to face a YouTuber chosen by fans; YouTuber Danny Duncan was also scheduled to face a random TikToker chosen by fans for the fourth fight.
-The semi-main event was between British YouTuber Deji and TikToker Vinnie Hacker.
-A majority of fans chose AnEsonGib in the fight against Tayler Holder.
-TikToker Nick Austin later left the event, and was replaced by Ryland Storms.
-YouTuber Danny Duncan also left, and was replaced by Ryan Johnston.
-TikToker Cale Saurage was added to the card.